Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Preliminaries and statement of the main results

 \subsection{Projections on small Jordan spaces}

 As explained above, the behaviour of the projections of the composition vector (in discrete time) onto the small Jordan blocks is not known yet in full generality.
-We sketch a proof of a general result in this subsection in order to complete the theory of P{\'o}lya urns under $\mathtt{(B)}$, $\mathtt{(T)}$ and $\mathtt{(I)}$.
+Although our main aim is to focus on the less understood projections onto large Jordan blocks, we sketch here a proof of a general result for small Jordan blocks in order to complete the theory of P{\'o}lya urns under $\mathtt{(B)}$, $\mathtt{(T)}$ and $\mathtt{(S)}$.